slroberts/next-invoicing-payment-reminder-v2/README.md

 # next-invoicing-payment-reminder-v2

 This Next.js application is tailored for freelancers and small businesses, offering a user-friendly platform for streamlined invoicing and automated payment reminders.
-Integrated with essential tools like Prisma for database management, SendGrid for email notifications, and Stripe for secure online payments, our app provides a complete solution for efficient invoice management.
+Integrated with essential tools like Prisma for database management, SendGrid for email notifications, and Stripe for secure online payments, this app provides a complete solution for efficient invoice management.
 With intuitive features designed to simplify financial tasks, this Next.js project is the go-to choice for hassle-free invoicing and payment tracking.

 ![Invoicing and Payment App Screenshot](https://shomariroberts.com/_next/image?url=https%3A%2F%2Fimages.ctfassets.net%2Fd33jlrbsef5n%2F1P3HxNekJcuIeTQq0Dguu0%2F2071b990b5c35865e373d533b9557f58%2Finvoicing-payment-reminder-app.png&w=3840&q=75)